ryanb/nested_form/README.md

 [<img src="https://secure.travis-ci.org/ryanb/nested_form.png?branch=master" alt="Build Status" />](http://travis-ci.org/ryanb/nested_form)

-This is a Rails gem for conveniently manage multiple nested models in a single form.
+This is a Rails gem to conveniently manage multiple nested models in a single form.
 It does so in an unobtrusive way through jQuery or Prototype.

-This gem only works with Rails 3.
+This gem only works with Rails 3 and above.
 See the [rails2 branch](https://github.com/ryanb/nested_form/tree/rails2) for a plugin to work in Rails 2.

 An example project showing how this works is available in the [complex-nested-forms/nested_form branch](https://github.com/ryanb/complex-form-examples/tree/nested_form).